 Altitude testing simulates environments with different levels of reduced air pressure, allowing manufacturers to gauge the impact that high or low altitudes may have on their product or package system.
 The altitude testing services available at Westpak provide valuable insight into how products and package systems perform when subjected to these stressful conditions.
 Altitude testing is especially valuable for companies in the commercial transportation industry, where a variety of products and materials are exposed to extreme altitudes through air and ground transportation.

-Altitude testing (also known as reduced pressure testing) simulates the reduced air pressure experienced at higher elevations and the impact on the integrity of the product and/or package system.
-Sealed flexible systems have the potential to fail when exposed to altitude stress.
+Why is altitude testing important?Altitude testing (also known as low air pressure) simulates the reduced air pressure experienced at higher elevations to evaluate the impact on the performance of the product or the package system.
+Sealed flexible package systems have the potential to fail when exposed to altitude stress.
 In fact, altitude exposure by truck transport often exceeds the levels experienced in commercial air transportation.

-(3) – Altitude chambers
+(3) – Altitude Chambers